AllenCellModeling/aics_dask_utils/scripts/README.md

 * All SLURM nodes (or at least many SLURM nodes)
 * `distributed.Client.wait_for_workers` to ensure that all nodes start up as workers
 * IO checks with `aicsimageio>=3.2.0` to ensure that Dask IO isn't failing on any worker
+* Timings for completing the 10000 IO iterations against the various cluster configs

 ### Full Commands to Run (start on SLURM master)
 ```bash